agrc/digital-assisant-skills/README.md

 ### skill model

 Intents require samples or utterances to know what part of the skill code to invoke.
 To update the model, open the `model.mjs` file and edit the templates.
 We are using the [alexa-js](https://github.com/alexa-js/alexa-utterances#readme) project to expand our templates.
-The grammer they use to define their templating is terse.
+The grammar they use to define their templating is terse.
 Read about it in their project documents.

+To update the utterance samples, edit the `cli\models.mjs`, then use the `votecli` and select the update utterances to update the alexa model.

 Any time the `model.mjs` file is modified, the `votecli` will need to be used to update the model for the skill.
 Finally, the `ask` cli will need to be used to deploy the updated model. `ask deploy -t model`.